top of page

 Figure it Sprout

 Figure it Sprout is a grid based puzzle game created for the Critical Thinker Game Challenge, sponsored by Jennifer Ann's Group.
-It was showcased at Dreamhack Atlanta 2023 as a part of the Indie Showcase.
+Designed to promote critical thinking skills, the game encourages players to strategically place plants on a grid while considering mechanics and interactions.

-Figure it Sprout is a game I created and worked on in 2023 with a group of 3 others.
-My primary contribution was as the sole designer.
-I designed the 31 levels and 16 plant cards found in the game.
-I was also the producer for this game, handling team tasks, asset lists, and communications with the non-profit group.
+Figure it Sprout is a puzzle game I developed in 2023 with a team of three.
+As the sole designer, I created 31 levels and 16 unique plant mechanics.
+In addition to design, I served as the producer, managing team tasks, asset lists, and communication with Jennifer Ann’s Group, the non-profit sponsor.

 Level Design